AspiringArtificer/pokemon-essentials-template/README.md

 1. Run "make setup".
 This will set up your local Ruby and Python environments.
 2. Redirect each over the git submodules to your own fork or custom repo.
 You can edit submodule links in the .gitmodules file, and the submodules are described in the [Submodules](#submodules) section.
 3. Extract the Essentials zip file into the src/essentials folder.
 Don't overwrite any existing files.
+4. Run the game at least once, compile the PBS files, and make sure it's working properly.
-4. Run "make backup decompile".
+5. Run "make backup decompile".
 This will copy the non-GitHub assets to the src/assets folder, and decompile the Data files to src/data, src/events/, and src/tiled/ folders.
-5. Commit the assets files in that submodule and double check the other source files.
+6. Commit the assets files in that submodule and double check the other source files.
 Git shouldn't see any changes other than the checksums.csv in src/data.
-6. Back up the src/essentials files to another folder and run "make distclean".
+7. Back up the src/essentials files to another folder and run "make distclean".
 This will delete all the files in src/essentials not tracked by that submodule.
-7. Run "make install compile".
+8. Run "make install compile".
 This will install the assets from src/assets and compile the other src files back into rxdata files.
-8. Run the game in src/essentials, don't forget to hold left-cntrl to compile pbs files.
+9. Run the game in src/essentials, don't forget to hold left-cntrl to compile pbs files.
 It should run as normal, demonstrating a full compile from source.

 ### Submodules